 POLICE DEPARTMENT: Mayor Hunter reported the following:

-The Board received the Police Department the work schedule for April.
+The Board received the Police Department monthly activity report for June as well

 MAYOR HUNTER REPORT: Mayor Hunter reported was covered through- out the

-CLERK REALS REPORT: Clerk Reals provided the Board with fire department report for March, Justice reports for Judge Maslyn for February and March, copies of zoning violation letters, payroll worksheets, and bank statements for March.
-Year to date revenue and expenses thru March.
+CLERK REALS REPORT: Clerk Reals provided the Board with zoning violation letters, payroll worksheets, fire department report for June and solar year to date thru July 8, 2019.

-There being no further business to come before the Board, motion made by Trustee Lincoln 2nd by Trustee Keyes to adjourn.
+There being no further business to come before the Board, motion made by Trustee Lincoln 2nd by Trustee Blondell to adjourn.
 All members present voting AYE.
-Meeting adjourned at 7:10 p.m.
+Meeting adjourned at 7:20 p.m.